rahulkadukar/footballStats/README.md

  * There are 1251 mistakes in English Premier League 1994-1995
  * There are 1248 foul mistakes in English Premier League 1994-1995
  * There are 3 substitution mistakes in English Premier League 1994-1995

+* English Premier League 1995-1996
+ * There are 1054 mistakes in English Premier League 1995-1996
+ * There are 1054 foul mistakes in English Premier League 1995-1996
+ * There are 0 substitution mistakes in English Premier League 1995-1996

+* English Premier League 1996-1997
+ * There are 1238 mistakes in English Premier League 1996-1997
+ * There are 1238 foul mistakes in English Premier League 1996-1997
+ * There are 0 substitution mistakes in English Premier League 1996-1997

+* English Premier League 1997-1998
+ * There are 1238 mistakes in English Premier League 1997-1998
+ * There are 1232 foul mistakes in English Premier League 1997-1998
+ * There are 6 substitution mistakes in English Premier League 1997-1998